Arcensoth/playtracker-datapack/README.md

 `#playtracker:hooks/player/sneaking/stopped`    | Run by a player when they stop sneaking.
 `#playtracker:hooks/player/sprinting/started`   | Run by a player when they start sprinting.
 `#playtracker:hooks/player/sprinting/stopped`   | Run by a player when they stop sprinting.
+`#playtracker:hooks/player/used/bow`            | Run by a player when they use (fire) a bow.
+`#playtracker:hooks/player/used/bow/mainhand`   | Run by a player when they use (fire) a bow from their mainhand.
+`#playtracker:hooks/player/used/bow/offhand`    | Run by a player when they use (fire) a bow from their offhand.